 - Motorcycle Operator Training Course, Durham College, Oshawa, 2005

 - Ontario Motorcycle License, Class M2, 2005

-- Leader of -30-‘s commercial vehicle loss service offering responsible for management of the team including establishing budgets, procuring equipment and software, planning training, monitoring performance, running group meetings, and ensuring that the group’s methods and resources are state of the art in addition to lead investigator duties
+- Collision reconstruction group lead and leader of commercial vehicle loss service offering, responsible for management of the team including establishing budgets, procuring equipment and software, planning training, monitoring performance, running group meetings, and ensuring that the group’s methods and resources are state of the art in addition to lead investigator duties

 - Collision reconstruction group lead responsible for management of the team including establishing budgets, procuring equipment and software, planning training, monitoring performance, running group meetings, and ensuring that the group’s methods and resources are state of the art in addition to Senior Associate duties